mmjwxbc/DL4Proteins/README.md

 If you have any issues, please put into [Issues tab](https://github.com/Graylab/DL4Proteins-notebooks/issues).
 This is a living repository - we are actively incorporating feedback!

 Authors: Michael F. Chungyoun, Sreevarsha Puvada, Gabriel Au, Courtney Thomas, Britnie J. Carpentier, Jeffrey J. Gray

+Acknowledgments: Sergey Lyskov for notebook troubleshooting, Sergey Ovchinnikov, Johns Hopkins students of 2023 540.614/414 Protein Structure Prediction course (add acknolwedgments for any resource we used in created notebooks)